easystats/effectsize/README.md

 Thus, it is expected that `effectsize` provides functions to standardize data and models.

-### Data Standardization and Normalization
+### Data standardization, normalization and rank-transformation

-Set the mean and SD to 0 and 1:
+A standardization sets the mean and SD to 0 and 1:

 ``` r
 df <- standardize(iris)